Owzok/HMM-Textract/doc/documentation.md

 3. Adaptive tresholding: this methods take into account local variations in image intensity and adjust the treshold value in order to it.
 This is useful when the ilumination conditions or contrast levels vary across different regions of the image.

+##### Otsu's Binarization
+In global thresholding, we use an arbitrary chosen value as a threshold.
+In contrast, Otsu's method avoids having to choose a value and instead, determines it automatically.

 ### Feature Extractions

 #### HOG